St. Lucie County, Florida: History

 Up until 1905 the area had been under Brevard County (although Brevard County had been named St. Lucie County from 1844 until 1855 when it was renamed Brevard County).
 During the summer of 1905, St. Lucie County was created from the southern part of Brevard County with the county seat being at Fort Pierce.
 Other settlements at the time in St. Lucie County's boundaries included Jensen, Eden, Anknona, Walton, Eldred, White City, Viking, St. Lucie, Oslo, Vero, Quay, Sebastian and others.
 In 1925, Indian River County was created out of the northern part of St. Lucie County, while Martin County was created from a small part of southeastern St. Lucie County and the northern part of Palm Beach County during that same year.
 Much of western St Lucie County had already gone in 1917 to form Okeechobee County.

 The 1920s saw increased land speculation and planned developments such as Indrio and San Lucie that never came to fruition due to the bust in 1929.
 During World War II the United States Naval Amphibious Training Base was established in Fort Pierce on North and South Hutchinson Island.
 During its operation over 140,000 troops were processed through the base.
 The post-war years saw a major population boom in the area, some of which were returning sailors and their families that had undergone training at the Navy base.

 In 1958, the General Development Corporation, a subsidiary of Mackle Brothers, bought tens of thousands of acres of land along the St. Lucie River in the southern part of the county in order to build a new community.
 Colorful and clever advertising soon drew thousands of northeastern retirees and families to the area, laying the foundation for the future city of Port St. Lucie.
 Population and building booms in the late 20th century led to the formation of other areas west and south of Port St. Lucie including St. Lucie West and the new master planned community of Tradition.
 The early 21st century brought many trials for the county including two major hurricanes in 2004 and an economic and housing slump starting in 2008.
 In 2005, St. Lucie County celebrated its 100th birthday.

+Hurricane Milton tornado outbreak

+On October 9, 2024, St. Lucie County was part of a prolific tornado outbreak caused by Hurricane Milton.
+Six fatalities occurred in the county after a 155 mph EF-3 tornado struck the Spanish Lakes neighborhood of Lakewood Park.